Major Transformation in Project Delivery at Network Rail

 The 10 organisations now own their own assets and can determine how and when to manage, maintain or renew those assets.
 Where there still exists the need for national level projects, such as signalling and electrification schemes, these are co-ordinated and controlled at a national level to benefit from economies of scale.

 Infrastructure Projects – An Independent Project Delivery Business

-In parallel with the devolution of the routes there have been other fundamental changes in the way Network Rail operates internally as part of the drive to encourage competition and become more commercially focussed.
+In parallel with the devolution of the routes there have been other fundamental changes in the way Network Rail operates internally as part of the drive to encourage competition and become more commercially focused.
 This resulted in the establishment of an independent project delivery business in April 2012 called Infrastructure Projects (IP), which acts as a supplier to the Network Rail client organisation.
 This framework draws on the approach of the Olympics Delivery Authority / CLM structure that successfully delivered the London 2012 Olympics.
 It creates a healthy tension between the different parts of the company and empowers employees to achieve their goals.
 Infrastructure Projects comprises a total of 3,500 staff including 1,000 project managers across four regionally based and four dedicated programme organisations responsible for the delivery of major renewal and enhancement works, with capabilities now covering:

 - Signalling & Electrification

 Under this new relationship, IP is no longer guaranteed all project work – currently approximately 80% of the project portfolio is allocated by Network Rail to its Infrastructure Projects group as they are considered the most suitable supplier because of their experience and their ability to successfully manage and control the project work and add value in terms of efficiency and economies of scale.
 IP has the ongoing challenge to continue to add value and the group is determined to maintain the level of quality and excellence in the projects they deliver.

 Network Rail undertake a huge spectrum of projects including:

 - Renewal and replacement of bridges and tunnels